angrybacon/doomsday-wiki/markdown/articles/2019/01/14/scg-worcester-classic.md

 deck.
 I took an ANT-hybrid list to a local win-a-dual and scrubbed out hard.
 I went back to the drawing board and devised a new list with multiple Infernal Contracts.
-I started jamming games in the MTGO practice room, and it tested suprisingly well.
+I started jamming games in the MTGO practice room, and it tested surprisingly well.
 I dropped the list in the Doomsday Discord, but had a hard time getting anyone else on board since it was so different from what others were trying at the time.
 As I got more comfortable with the new piles, I played a few leagues, and after cashing most of them I was able to convince a few of